umbraco/UmbracoCMSDocs/Articles/Section-Trees/sections.md

 }
 ```

-... would create a new section in your Umbraco backoffice called 'My Favourite Things'.
+This would create a new section in your Umbraco backoffice called 'My Favourite Things'.

 When registering your section this way, it is added to the end of the collection of sections.
 But as more `package.manifest` files may do the same, the order of the additional sections depends on the order of which the `package.manifest` files are loaded.
 Registering your section this way doesn't allow further control of its order.